 The Physics and Technology of Warp Propulsion

 This chapter summarizes some very basic theorems of physics.
-They mostly predate the theories of special relativity and of general relativity.
+Most of them predate the theories of special relativity and of general relativity.

 2. The acceleration a of an object is directly proportional to the total unbalanced force F exerted on the object, and is inversely proportional to the mass m of the object (in other words, as mass increases, the acceleration has to decrease).
 The acceleration of an object has the same direction as the resulting force.
 This is also known as the law of acceleration.

 3. If one object exerts a force on a second object, the second object exerts a force equal in magnitude and opposite in direction on the object body.
 This is also known as the law of interaction.